net-solution/brl-solutions/_projects/garage-gate-railings.md

 layout: project

 project_id: 10
-name: "Small Garage Gate & Railings"
+name: "Railings & Garden Gate"
 images:
   cover: '01'
   slides:
     - '02'

 description:
-  "A little garage gate and railings for customer.
+  "A little garden gate and railings for customer.
 Designed to match the existing style and layout."
 ---